bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 This is a very different question than the one we ask (whether slow configurations can improve).

+In fact, we consider the question that this paper addresses the most important of the two.
+Typed Racket programmers seem to add types for a variety of reasons (debugging, documentation, safety concerns) and they do so without following a step-by-step process of additions and measurements.
+Hence, they often report that they end up with mixed-typed codebases with severe slowdowns and no clue how to fix the issues.

 > given that you know the full lattice, you could have also compared against
 > the "optimal" strategy